The Dashboard

 However, you cannot search by typing any of the two parts of the email address just partially, in this case, cart or mail.

-Below that, you have the main part of the Subscriptions tab, which is the table where you can see the details of the customers’ subscriptions.
+Below that, you have the main part of the Subscriptions tab, which is the table where you can see the details of the viewers’ subscriptions.

 Subscription management

-In the Subscription tab you can also cancel a customer’s subscription as well as view their subscription details.
+In the Subscription tab you can also cancel a viewer’s subscription as well as view their subscription details.

-Note that the same thing can be done in each customer’s personal account as well, as described in the Customer management guides.
+Note that the same thing can be done in each viewer’s personal account as well, as described in the Audience management guides.

 Cancel subscription

-To do this, click on the button under the Edit column in the customer’s row.
+To do this, click on the button under the Edit column in the viewer’s row.

 Then click Cancel subscription.